zeditor01/zowe_db2_tools/docs/102_deploy_zowe.md

 2. edit zowe.yaml to configure the zowe server
 3. deploy the zowe server (including creating keyring and certificates)
 4. start the zowe server
+5. test Zowe from a web browser.

 ![stage2](/images/zowestage2.jpg)

+## 2.1 Installing the Zowe code.

 There are 4 options for installing the Zowe server-side component
 1. Convenience build (unpack a pax file)